Accommodating muon $\boldsymbol{(g-2)}$ and leptogenesis in a scotogenic model: The anomalous magnetic moment of the muon

 Following the latter approach, we focus for simplicity on a region of the parameter space where the first diagram in \cref{Fig:gm2_diagrams} dominates over the second, as the flavour structure of the diagram is simpler having just two three-component Yukawa vectors involved.
 We extend the usual Casas-Ibarra parameterisation by the following elements so that these constraints can be easily fulfilled.
 To do so, we consider $y_{1,2}$ to be small and push the trilinear coupling $\alpha$ to larger values, i.e. we suppress the mixing in the neutral fermion sector, while enhancing the one in the neutral scalar sector.
 Note that, while $g_R$ is mainly free, $g_F$ and $g_\Psi$ are constrained by the fit to neutrino oscillation data, see Eq.\ \eqref{eq:G_param}.
 This means that changing $y_{1,2}$ and $\alpha$ not only directly modifies the dominant contributions depicted in \cref{Fig:gm2_diagrams}, but also indirectly suppresses $g_F$ and enhances $g_\Psi$ through the neutrino fit.
 We are looking for a Yukawa matrix ${\cal G}$ featuring a coupling hierarchy as shown in \cref{Fig:Gmat_order}.
 Making use of the freedom on the components of $g_R$ as well as on the remaining degrees of freedom in $g_\psi$, stemming from the rotation matrix $R$ appearing in \cref{eq:G_param}, we fit the value of $a_{\mu}^{\rm BSM}$ while keeping the contributions to the lepton flavour violating decays $\mu \to e \gamma$ and $\tau \to \mu \gamma$ under control.

 In practice, for each point of our numerical scan, in the region of the parameter space where $y_{1,2}$ are small, we use the angles of the matrix $R$ given in \eqref{eq:Rmat} to suppress the dominant contribution to cLFV processes while enhancing the diagonal contribution associated to $(g-2)_\mu$\footnote{Actually, solving for two angles is sufficient, such that one angle is left as a free parameter and scanned over for generality.}.
 Ultimately, we fit the experimental value of the muon $(g-2)$ within its limits by solving for $g_R^2$.
 With this method, we obtain for each point the correct anomalous magnetic moment, while fulfilling the current limits for charged LFV decays.
+In this way we can account for the fact that the neutrino masses, muon $(g-2)$ and the constraint from the cLFV decays pull the parameters in different directions, which requires a certain tuning of the underlying parameters.

 We note that this is not the most general approach, as we are selecting a specific region of the parameter space.
 However, given the complexity of the system, we were not able to find a more general approach that could deliver results within a reasonable computing time.
 Moreover, the parameter space discussed previously is also preferred for low-scale leptogenesis, as we will show later in the paper.